Feinstein set to return to Washington following months-long absence

 Feinstein, 89, has been sidelined since the February recess after she was hospitalized with shingles.

-The longtime California Democrat has been at the center of criticism in recent months, as the Judiciary Committee cancelled three straight mark-ups and was unable to move several nominees through the panel in March.
+The longtime California Democrat has been at the center of criticism in recent months, as the Judiciary Committee canceled three straight markups and was unable to move several nominees through the panel in March.

 Four sitting House members — Reps.
 Ro Khanna (D-Calif.), Alexandria Ocasio-Cortez (D-N.Y.), Rashida Tlaib (D-Mich.) and Dean Phillips (D-Minn.) — called on her to resign and argued she was no longer able to carry out her responsibilities as a lawmaker.
 Feinstein is the oldest sitting senator.